UWCNuclear/covid-player/README.md

 You need to have a ROOT version > 6 installed

+See at the end of the page for the ROOT installation (needs to be done bedore covid-player installation

-# installation
+# covid-player installation

-from your software directory, download the sources from gitlab and compile the software:
+Assuming you are woorking in your software directory (labelled here ${SoftDir}), from your software directory, download the sources from gitlab and compile the software:

 ```
+mkdir ${SoftDir}/covid-player
+cd ${SoftDir}/covid-player
+cd covid-player
 git clone https://gitlab.in2p3.fr/dudouet/covid-player.git sources
 mkdir build install
 cd build
 cmake -DCMAKE_INSTALL_PREFIX=../install ../sources/
-cmake --build . -- install -j4 # if you have 4 cores available for compilation
+cmake --build . -- install -j8 # if you have 8 cores available for compilation
 cd ..
 ```

 # load environment and execute

 ```
-source install/bin/covid-player-env.sh
+source ${SoftDir}/install/bin/covid-player-env.sh
 covid-player
 ```